-When planning a wedding, the groom's family traditionally pays for the brides bouquet, the corsages and boutonnieres for both families, and lodging of the groomsmen and the best man.
-The groom's parents usually plan and pay for the rehearsal dinner.
-Sometimes the groom's family purchases the alcohol and helps pay for the flowers.
+In wedding planning, the groom's family traditionally covers expenses like the bride's bouquet, corsages and boutonnieres for both families, and accommodations for the groomsmen and best man.
+They typically take charge of organizing and financing the rehearsal dinner.
+Occasionally, the groom's family may also contribute to the costs of alcohol and flowers.

 The bride traditionally manages expenses related to gifts for her bridesmaids and maid of honor, as well as the groom's ring.
 The groom is typically responsible for the marriage license and fees for the officiant.
 He also purchases the bride's bouquet and her rings.
 It's customary for the groom to present the bride with a gift during wedding planning.
 Additionally, he procures gifts and boutonnieres for his groomsmen.
 Traditionally, the groom is responsible for the honeymoon expenses, but many couples today share these costs.

 Remember that these traditional guidelines are flexible, and couples often adapt them to their unique circumstances and preferences when planning a wedding.
 The most important thing is open communication and collaboration between families and the bride and groom to ensure a memorable and joyous wedding celebration.

 Budgeting for Your Wedding

 While some traditions suggest a particular financial structure, many couples are taking charge of planning and funding their weddings.
 Whether you're planning to finance your own wedding entirely or family members are contributing, it's essential to establish a budget.
 Even with financial assistance, weddings can quickly become costly affairs.
 In the United States, the average wedding cost exceeds $30,000.
 However, if you and your partner have been living together and accumulating expenses over time, your budget might be considerably lower than the national average.
 When it comes to wedding planning, the first step is deciding on a budget.